CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 4. In the **Description** field, enter **Set variable varIsSuccess to Yes**.

     **Note**: Hover over **Dataflow activity**.
-To the right of the activity box there are four icons.
+To the right of the activity box, there are four icons.
 These can be used to connect to the next activity based on the result of the activity:

-    a. **Grey curved arrow** icon is used on skip the activity.
+    a. **Grey curved arrow** icon is used to skip the activity.

-    b. **Green check mark** icon is used on success of the activity.
+    b. **Green check mark** icon is used on the success of the activity.

-    c. **Red x-mark** icon is used on failure of the activity.
+    c. **Red x-mark** icon is used on the failure of the activity.

     d. **Blue straight arrow** icon is used on completion of the activity.

 5. Click the **green check mark** from dfactivity_People_SharePoint Dataflow activity and drag to connect to the new **set_varIsSuccess Set variable activity**.
-So, on success of dataflow refresh we want to execute the Set variable activity.
+So, on the success of the dataflow refresh we want to execute the Set variable activity.

     ![](../media/Lab_5.33.png)